Carmarthen East and Dinefwr (Senedd constituency)

 Carmarthen East and Dinefwr (Dwyrain Caerfyrddin a Dinefwr) is a constituency of the Senedd.
 It elects one Member of the Senedd by the first past the post method of election.
-Also, however, it is one of eight constituencies in the Mid and West Wales electoral region, which elects four additional members, in addition to eight constituency members, to produce a degree of proportional representation for the region as a whole.
+It is one of eight constituencies in the Mid and West Wales electoral region, which elects four additional members, in addition to eight constituency members, to produce a degree of proportional representation for the region as a whole.

 It had been held since its formation in 1999 by the Plaid Cymru politician, Rhodri Glyn Thomas until his retirement in 2016.
 It is now held by Plaid Cymru politician Adam Price, who became leader of the party in 2018.

 Boundaries

 1999 to 2007

 The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Carmarthen East and Dinefwr Westminster constituency.
 It was a Dyfed constituency, one of five constituencies covering, and entirely within, the preserved county of Dyfed.

 The other four Dyfed constituencies were Carmarthen West and South Pembrokeshire, Ceredigion, Llanelli and Preseli Pembrokeshire.
 They were all within the Mid and West Wales electoral region.

 The region consisted of the eight constituencies of Brecon and Radnorshire, Carmarthen East and Dinefwr, Carmarthen West and South Pembrokeshire, Ceredigion, Llanelli, Meirionnydd Nant Conwy, Montgomeryshire and Preseli Pembrokeshire.